enhanced-mule/anypoint-tools/README.md

 # Anypoint Tools

+# IMPORTANT: THIS TOOLS IS DEPRECATED AND WILL BE REPLACE WITH ANYPOINT AUTOMATOR

 ## Overview

 Although anypoint brings great capabilities to mule, it also has some severe shortcomings which make it very painful to use: